 Popular Travel Scams by Country

 Travel scams in Europe are constantly changing.
 Some, however, tend to remain popular in certain countries because quite simply they work.
 Here’s a rundown of some of the current popular tourist scams by country.
+Many of these travel scams occur across borders.

 France, the string people: Around Montmartre, Paris a friendly young person will want to wrap and tie a string friendship bracelet around your wrist.
 While you think this is charming and say thank you as you walk away, the “string person” will follow you and insist you give him or her a donation.
 Often their tactics escalate to harassment and many tourists give them money just to make them stop the harassment and go away.